bryan-limbo/Rockbuster_Analysis/README.md

 ### Data

-The dataset from PostgreSQL can be located [here](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)
+The dataset is available on PostgreSQL's website and can be located [here](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip)